coodoo-workhorse/workhorse/README.md

     }
 }
 ```
-Here the job `ExampleWorker` can't be executed more than `1000 times per minutes`.
+Here the Worker `ExampleWorker` can't be executed more than `1000 times per minutes`.
 Workhorse ensures that, on the one hand, all created jobs are processed and, on the other hand, the specified limit is adhered to.

 ### Multi Queues
 Each Job has its own queue (also priority queue).